wohshon/keycloak-test-app/README.md

     - add keycloak adaptor bom
 - `application.properties`
     - add in the keycloak related settings to protect the urls, and the auth server endpoints
+- in `AppController` of app1, the access token will be stored in session after initial successful login.
+When we are invoking the service at service1, the access token is retrieved for credential delegation purposes.

 ### RHSSO settings (Screen shots)